 Course Number and Title: MAT 211 Math for Teachers I

 This course is designed for prospective early childhood or elementary teachers.
-Students use skills and techniques necessary to apply mathematical concepts to a variety of situations.
-Topics include techniques of problem solving, set theory, number theory, the real number system, and algebraic equations and inequalities.
+Students will use the skills and techniques necessary to apply mathematical concepts to a variety of situations.
+Topics include techniques of problem solving, set theory, number theory, the real number system and algebraic equations.